Pingala: Prosody-Aware Decoding for Sanskrit Poetry Generation

 and use its discrete incremental difference as the per-step shaping weight:

-Equivalently, \(\Delta\) is non-zero only when the appended token completes a \iast{p\=ada} (or the whole verse) ; we set \(\beta>0\) (in this work, \(\beta=5\)) so that the additive adjustment multiplies the candidate's unnormalized selection weight by \(e^\beta\), strongly biasing search toward structurally stable prefixes.
+Equivalently, \(\Delta\) is non-zero only when the appended token completes a p\={a}da (or the whole verse) ; we set \(\beta>0\) (in this work, \(\beta=5\)) so that the additive adjustment multiplies the candidate's unnormalized selection weight by \(e^\beta\), strongly biasing search toward structurally stable prefixes.